aestrivex/bctpy/README.md

 ## Packages used

-BCTPY is written in pure python and requires only scipy and numpy. scipy is required for a couple of functions for its statistical and linear algebra packages which have some features not available in numpy alone.
-If you don't have scipy, most functions that do not need scipy functionality will still work.
+BCTPY is written in pure python and requires only `scipy` and `numpy`. `scipy` is required for a couple of functions for its statistical and linear algebra packages which have some features not available in `numpy` alone.
+If you don't have `scipy`, most functions that do not need `scipy` functionality will still work.

+Note that graphs must be passed in as `numpy.array`s rather than `numpy.matrix`es.
+Other constraints/ edge cases of the adjacency matrices (e.g. self-loops, negative weights) behave similarly to the matlab functions.

 A small number of functions (notably including network-based statistics, a nonparametric test for differences in undirected weighted graphs from different